This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

 The Sting of Pearls plant likes a lot of light.
 It can handle a spot on a sunny window sill.
 Direct light is ok, but preferably not all day.

-Make them happy with a few hours of direct morning sun, followed by bright, indirect light for the rest of the day.
+If you can, give your plant a few hours of direct morning sun, followed by bright, indirect light for the rest of the day.

 When to water your String of Pearls plant.